Health and Safety Measures

 Keeping our students and faculty healthy is of the utmost importance.
 The health screening protocol involves a self-screening at home as well as temperature screening on campus before entering the building.
 A staff member will be stationed at each entrance and will administer contactless temperature checks for each student every morning.
 Any student with a temperature of 100.4 or above will be sent home.

-Students may return to school when all three of the following are met:
+Students may return to school with either:

+If a student or staff member is lab confirmed to have COVID-19, Lakehill will follow the On Campus COVID-19 Safety and Response Plan.
 Our school nurse will lead the health and safety protocols for screening, self-reporting, communicating, and tracing COVID-19 activity on campus.
 We are partnering with Dallas County Health and Human Services regarding our procedures for handling illness on campus, and will follow their protocols for reporting and communicating COVID-19 exposure and diagnosis within the Lakehill community.